-Women in Engineering – November 2019
+Women in Engineering – will be held virtually November 5–6, 2020

 Women in Engineering (WIE) is an outreach program for 10th and 11th grade girls held every year in November.
 Our primary goal is to introduce girls to what an engineer does, what kinds of engineering careers are available, and explain how engineers help the world in general.